bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 calendar: ux
 post_year: 2020
 post_day: 2
-title: 5 things we wish we knew about working as a UX designer before we started
+title: Five things we wish we knew about working as a UX designer before we started
 image: https://i.ibb.co/9rVyK44/bg.png
 ingress: We thought we were ready.
 We finished our degrees, had done quite a few design projects, and read books about UX.
 Little did we know that there are